Looking around you: external information enhances representations for event sequences: Related works

 Another powerful tool for constructing representation vectors can be Hawkes processes~\cite{hawkes2016de,hawkes1971spectra,hawkes2018hawkes,zhang2020self}.
-Hawkes processes, a class of self-exciting point processes, offer a powerful framework for modelling event sequences where the occurrence of one event increases the probability of subsequent events.
-This makes them well-suited for analyzing transactional data, where events such as purchases often exhibit temporal dependencies.
+Hawkes processes, a class of self-exciting point processes, offer a powerful framework for modeling event sequences where the occurrence of one event increases the probability of subsequent events.
+This makes them well-suited for analyzing sequential data, where events such as purchases often exhibit temporal dependencies.